Bird Song (Hampton Hawes album): Reception

 The Allmusic review by Jim Todd states "It's a mystery why these tracks from 1956 and 1958 went unreleased until 1999.
 They come from a key creative period in Hawes' career when he was enjoying new levels of commercial and critical acclaim.
 Regardless, the music has now been done justice in a well-mastered release that will please fans of Hawes and of bop piano in general".
-On All About Jazz Derek Taylor observed "Hawes’ trio recordings of the 50s are among the finest examples of small ensemble hard bop created on California shores.
+On All About Jazz, Derek Taylor observed "Hawes’ trio recordings of the 50s are among the finest examples of small ensemble hard bop created on California shores.
 With these new discoveries not only is his discography bolstered, but listeners are also given another window into his art at a time when it was at its zenith.
 This disc is valuable document and should be consulted by anyone who appreciates resourceful and resonant piano trio jazz".

-While the 1999 release identifies Scott LaFaro and Frank Butler, it has since been determined that these tracks feature the team of Red Mitchell and Chuck Thompson.
-Not surprisingly, some writers took the personnel listing at face value; for example, Doug Ramsey wrote "These trios may not have quite the magnetic cogency of Hawes' working group with Red Mitchell and Chuck Thompson, but there is more than enough brilliance here to satisfy listeners who recognize Hawes as one of the finest of the pianists who grew out of Bud Powell".
+Doug Ramsey wrote, "These trios may not have quite the magnetic cogency of Hawes' working group with Red Mitchell and Chuck Thompson, but there is more than enough brilliance here to satisfy listeners who recognize Hawes as one of the finest of the pianists who grew out of Bud Powell".